spilman6/courses/pages/computer-programming-cpp/functions.md

 ```

 If you're struggling with the code inside of the function, start by handling the base case.
 What is the factorial of 1?

+Then think about how you can call the function again, with a different value.

 </details>